IamSanjid/pokeone-pluse/README.md

 # pokeone-pluse
-A simple and advanced bot for PokeOne(http://poke.one/).
+A free, open-source and advanced bot for PokeOne(http://poke.one/).

 # Default Scripts
 https://github.com/IamSanjid/pokeone_pluse-script